 General Assistance (GA) – helps people without children pay for basic needs.
 It provides money to people who don’t earn enough income to support themselves, and/or whose income and resources are very low.
 People eligible for GA are also eligible for help with medical and food costs through Medical Assistance (MA) and the Supplemental Nutrition Assistance Program (SNAP).
 There are income and asset limits to qualify.
 Individuals must be unable to support themselves due to: illness; disability; taking care of someone with a disability or illness; living in a mental, physical or drug rehabilitation facility; having been determined unemployable by a vocational specialist and the county; having applied for a Social Security program or waiting appeal of denial; having a learning disability; being over 55 years old and unable to get a job due to age; residing in a domestic violence shelter for women; being a displaced homemaker who is a full-time student; over 18 years, attending high school and English is not your first language; under 18 years and not living with your family.
 The 2014 monthly income limit after subtracting allowed expenses is $203 for one person; $250 for a child under 18 not living with her/his family; $260 for a couple.
 The benefit amount is the same as the income limits.
 Emergency funds may be available if you cannot pay for basic needs such as shelter or food, and your health or safety is at.
 To apply, see the Combined Application Form below.

 Supplemental Nutrition Assistance Program (SNAP) – Many programs help people with their food needs, such as emergency food help, Expedited SNAP (formerly called Food Stamps) and Minnesota Food Assistance.
 SNAP is a county-run federal program that helps Minnesotans with low income get food needed for sound nutrition and well-balanced meals.
 The program issues electronic SNAP benefits that can help stretch a household food budget.
-There is a Screening Tool on the website (Go down to: How do I get Started?) that asks a few questions to help determine SNAP eligibility, which is based on household income.
+There is a Screening Tool on the website (Click: Eligibility) that asks a few questions to help determine SNAP eligibility, which is based on household income.
 It is available in Hmong, Russian, Somali, and Spanish at your county agency.
 To apply, see the Combined Application Form below.

 Minnesota Supplemental Assistance (MSA) – Provides cash assistance to help adults who receive Supplemental Security Income (SSI) pay for their basic needs.
 People who are blind, have a disability or are older than 65 years but do not receive SSI because their other income is too high may also be eligible for MSA if they meet the income limit.
 People who receive MSA are also eligible for help with medical, food, and housing costs through Medical Assistance (MA), the Supplemental Nutrition Assistance Program (SNAP) and MSA Housing Assistance programs.